trpc-group/trpc-cpp/docs/en/compression.md

 ## Basic steps

-We need to focus on the following aspects of the compressor plugin:
+We need to focus on the compressor plugin for these tasks: message compression and decompression.

-### Compression and decompression of messages.

 The basic steps are: